ibranson/localizable-enum-description/README.md

 - It is not a new pattern, but it is a useful one.
 - This takes the basic concept of a BoundEnum and extends it not only beyond the regular DescriptionAttribute, but also in support of localization/globalization.
 - This pattern is not limited to WPF and can be used in other XAML-based frameworks like UWP, MAUI, Avalonia, etc.
-- It advances the BoundEnum beyond the old methods by no longer relying on the ObjectDataProvider.
+- It advances the BoundEnum beyond the old methods by no longer relying on the ObjectDataProvider, which isn't available in Avalonia.
 - One improvement consideration is to implement a caching mechanism to avoid repeated reflection calls for the same enum type.
 - Other improvements could be to support more complex localization scenarios, like:
   - Context-based translations or pluralization,